MiscellaneousStuff/comp-vis-avhubert/README.md

 ### Directory Breakdown

 - `av_hubert/`: Meta AV HuBERT submodule
+- `stable-ts/`: OpenAI Whisper with word-level timestamp generation
+- `lib/`: Collection of utility files used for dataset preprocessing and dataset source downloading
 - `split.py`: Splits a source MP4 video into 10 second clips.
 This is because the AV HuBERT model works best with up to 10 second clips.
 - `main.ipynb`: Contains all of the initial experimental code for this project...